laravel-modules-com/docs/v8/module-console-commands.md

 # Module Console Commands

+> Module names should not be typed in UPPERCASE but CamelCase. ie instead of SERIALCODE type SerialCode

 Your module may contain console commands.
 You can generate these commands manually, or with the following helper:

 ```bash